Quantum Telepathy: A Quantum Technology with Near-Term Applications: Introduction

 \section{Introduction}

 The holy grail of quantum computing and quantum information is to identify a quantum technology with practical applications and to physically build it.
 For decades this has been the dream of the scientists and engineers that have poured their time, energy, PhD students, and research funding into this quest.
 There has been remarkable progress: we now have quantum computers on the order of thousands of qubits~\cite{castelvecchi2023ibm}, quantum networks that span thousands of kilometers~\cite{yin2017satellite}, and error-corrected logical qubits below the fault-tolerant threshold~\cite{google2025quantum}.
 Despite these awesome feats, there is still an elephant in the room: what are the practical applications of the technologies we have developed so far?
 Yes, we can factorize integers to break RSA-2048 using Shor's algorithm with a million physical qubits~\cite{gidney2025factor}, but we do not have such hardware capabilities at the moment.
 In fact, we are still lacking by orders of magnitude.
-But surely, as we had hoped in the beginning of the NISQ era~\cite{preskill2018quantum} (Noisy Intermediate-Scale Quantum), there should be a practical application within reach of our \emph{current} NISQ devices?
+But surely, there should be a practical application within reach of \emph{current or near-term} quantum devices?